Stolen Airpods help lead police to car theft suspect, officials say

-The couple were able to ping the Airpods she’d had inside her bag to a home near Interstate 40.
-They later gave police a description of the suspect and the vehicle she was in.
+The couple was able to ping the Airpods she’d had inside her bag to a home near Interstate 40.
+They later gave the police a description of the suspect and the vehicle she was in.

 Police confirmed the vehicle as stolen and arrested 45-year-old Rebecca Henderson.
 According to a criminal complaint, Henderson admitted to stealing the purse and also said she stole the vehicle after seeing the keys inside.